rockettheme/docs/Docs/joomla/templates/voxel/INDEX.md

 ### RokSprocket Mosaic Layout
 ![][mosaic]
 Mosaic, a new template layout for RokSprocket, that presents content in a dynamic and interactive grid structure; perfect for magazine sites.
-The grids auto-align, so it doesn't matter if you have different sizes for images or text.
+The grids auto-align, so it does not matter if you have different sizes for images or text.

 ### Intuitive User Interface
 ![][roksprocket]